SharePoint/sp-dev-docs/docs/solution-guidance/Read-or-update-user-profile-properties-sample-app-for-SharePoint.md

 ---
-title: Read or update user profile properties sample add-in for SharePoint ms.date: 11/03/2017
+title: Read or update user profile properties sample SharePoint Add-in
+description:
+ms.date: 5/7/2018
 ---

 # Read or update user profile properties sample add-in for SharePoint

 You can use a provider-hosted add-in to read or update SharePoint single and multivalued user profile properties.